-A: We offer 5 standard edging options: Flat, Half Bullnose, Full Bullnose, Bevel and Ogee.
+A: We offer 5 standard edging options: Flat, Half Bullnose, Bevel, Full Bullnose, Ogee, and Knife.
 (Other edges are available upon request)

 Q: Do you have a showroom, and what are the hours?

 A: Yes we have an excellent showroom that is filled with lots and lots of samples.
-We are located at 4124 NW Urbandale Dr. in Urbandale, Iowa and are open from 8 AM to 5 PM, Monday, 8am-7pm Tuesday through Friday, and 10am-4pm on Saturday.
+We are located at 4124 NW Urbandale Dr. in Urbandale, Iowa and are open from 8 AM to 5 PM, Monday through Friday, and 10am-4pm on Saturday.